 Who Will Perform The Test?

-Testers (QA): Organize, conduct, and review integration tests; Report and track integration test results.
+- Testers (QA): Plan, coordinate, perform, and evaluate integration tests.
+Then, explain and track the test results.

 Benefits